 KEY TRANSFERABLE SKILLS REPORT

-Unravelling the skills that make you valuable to employers
+Helping you identify the skills that make you valuable to employers

 Blu Ripples Key Transferable Skills Report (KTS) will provide you with a concise yet detailed overview of your portable employment skills in order to help you: –